LittleBigPlanet: Sackboy's Prehistoric Moves

-The game was developed by XDev as a spin-off from the LittleBigPlanet series utilising the PlayStation Move on the PlayStation 3.
+The game was developed by XDev as a spin-off from the LittleBigPlanet series utilizing the PlayStation Move on the PlayStation 3.
 It was released in December 2010, as a downloadable title from the PlayStation Store and was later bundled with LittleBigPlanet 2.
 The game was described as a "demo" and featured 10 prehistoric inspired story levels.
 In the game, Sackboy must save Little Big Planet from the T-Rex.
 Unlike the main games, which can be played as a single-player experience, the game required a minimum of two players to work.
 This was due to the main mechanics of the spin-off whereby one player would control Sackboy traditionally using the gamepad for platforming while a second player had to use a PlayStation Move similar to a pointer to move obstacles and objects out of the way in order to successfully navigate a level.